 Second, regardless of the first answers, are the users of your app going to be accessing information that they've paid you for access to.
 For example, do you offer a free app as part of a paid membership?
 How do you get paid for the membership and how do you setup that user to be able to access the content (or whatever your paid membership gives them access to).

 It's important to know that if you offer a purchase of any kind for your mobile app or through your mobile app, the Google Play and Apple App store will take a 30% cut.
-So if you offer a $10/month membership if users can buy the membership through your app then you'll only see $7 of that.
+So if you offer a $10/month membership and your users will buy the membership through your app then you'll only see $7 of that.

 If you want to process the payments for access to your content outside of the mobile app you can do that but there needs to be an entire platform or mechanism for managing those subscriptions.
 If you don't already have something in place you'll need to create it or have Scenario 77 develop it.